justdataplease/justdataplease/justfunctions/bigquery/functions_documentation.md

 string_agg(yml_file, "\n") as yml_file
 from tables)
 )
-  OPTIONS ( description = '''Generates a DBT schema.yml using the information_schema of the generated tables.''')
+  OPTIONS ( description = '''Generates a DBT schema.yml using the information_schema of the generated tables for the specified <project_id> and <dataset_id>.
+For this function to work you need to create your own function in your dataset.''')
 ```
 **Example Query**: